Andrea Mead Lawrence: Life after ski racing

 After fighting against development at Mammoth Mountain ski area, she was elected as a Mono County supervisor in 1982, and served for 16 years.

 In 1980, her memoir was published as A Practice of Mountains, with Sara Burnaby as a co-author.

 In 2003, she founded the Andrea Lawrence Institute for Mountains and Rivers', a non-profit organization committed to conservation, specifically in the eastern Sierra Nevada mountains.
 A resident of the area for over 40 years, she was also a long-time advocate for the preservation of Mono Lake and other environmental concerns.

+Legacy

+In 2009, a ski run at Mammoth Mountain was named in her honor.

-On April 29, 2010 U.S. Senator Barbara Boxer and U.S. Representative Howard P. "Buck" McKeon announced legislation to rename Peak 12,240 in Mono County as "Mount Andrea Lawrence," in memory of Lawrence.
+On April 29, 2010, U.S. Senator Barbara Boxer and U.S. Representative Howard P. "Buck" McKeon announced legislation to rename Peak 12,240 in Mono County as "Mount Andrea Lawrence," in memory of Lawrence.
 On January 10, 2013, President Obama signed into law the Mt.
 Andrea Lawrence Designation Act of 2011, officially designating Mount Andrea Lawrence.

 Lawrence is a member of the Vermont Sports Hall of Fame, inducted in its inaugural class of 2012.

 On November 8, 2013, two Vermont non-profit organizations opened a new multi-use adaptive sports and youth skiing center at Andrea Mead Lawrence's home mountain of Pico Peak, Vermont.
 The Andrea Mead Lawrence Lodge at Pico will serve as the permanent home and base camp for the non-profit missions of Vermont Adaptive Ski and Sports and the Pico Ski Education Foundation.